I Can’t Stop Binge Eating

-Binge eating disorder starts when individuals repeatedly and uncontrollably consume excessive amounts of food, which may result in obesity.
+Binge eating disorder starts when individuals repeatedly and uncontrollably consume excessive amounts of food, which may result in clinical obesity.
 Binge eating may be driven by a need to soothe negative emotions, anxiety, stress, or depression.
 However, the feeling of comfort that eating may bring does not last long and individuals may experience shame, guilt, and distress following bingeing episodes.
 These post-binge feelings may lead the sufferer to swing to the other extreme end and engage in restrictive dieting.
 This cycle of binge eating followed by extreme dieting is a type of “yo-yo dieting” and can become a long-lasting cycle with negative effects.

 Binge eating disorder can affect anyone of any gender, weight level, age, or any other demographic categorization.
 While binge eating is most common in individuals who are considered “overweight,” binge eating can be diagnosed at any weight.

 Complications of Binge Eating Disorder

 Like any other eating disorder, binge eating disorder is a serious illness that can come with negative consequences.
 Binge eating may cause weight gain and obesity, which can contribute to complications such as high blood pressure and cholesterol, cardiovascular disease, and Type 2 diabetes.
 In addition to physical health ramifications of binge eating disorder, it often also affects an individual’s mental and emotional wellbeing.
 Those who binge eat may experience negative emotions, anxiety, and depression related to the illness.